decodingml/llm-twin-course/course/module-3/README.md

 ```

-# Usage

-The project includes a `Makefile` for easy management of common tasks.
-Here are the main commands you can use:

-- `make help`: Displays help for each make command.
-- `make local-start-infra`: Build and start mongodb, mq and qdrant.
-- `make local-start-cdc`: Start cdc system
-- `make insert-data-mongo`: Insert data to mongodb
-- `make local-bytewax`: Run bytewax pipeline and send data to Qdrant
-- `make generate-dataset`: Generate dataset for finetuning and version it in CometML

-**Before running the commands, ensure your environment variables are correctly set up in your `.env` file to guarantee that everything works properly.**
+**Before running any commands, ensure your environment variables are correctly set up in your `.env` file to guarantee that everything works properly.**

 ## Environment Configuration